Infringement notice from police

 It is important to not ignore your fine and take action quickly.

-If you have received a fine that you think you should not have to pay, you can make a free appointment with the Deakin Student Legal Service (DSLS) to review your options.
+If you have received an infringement notice that you think you should not have to pay, you can make a free appointment with the Deakin Student Legal Service (DSLS) to review your options.

 Steps to take if you are struggling to pay your fine debt as a Deakin student